Ingredients

 Method

-Next add the salt, and gradually the water in 2-3 slurps, and mix until the dough is very smooth and elastic (almost like chewing gum).
-I found that removing the dough scraper from the Ankarsrum at this point made it much easier to achieve this dough consistency, in about 5 minutes additional mixing.
+Next, add the salt, followed by the reserved water in 2–3 additions, mixing until the dough is very smooth and elastic (almost like chewing gum).
+I found that removing the dough scraper from the Ankarsrum at this point made it much easier to achieve this consistency, taking around 5 minutes of additional mixing.

-Remove the dough from the mixer’s bowl and place in a lightly oiled container to rise: with the Ankarsrum remove the dough hook and scraper first, then it’s super easy to lift the dough and bowl out to do this.
+Remove the dough from the mixer bowl and place it in a lightly oiled container to rise.
+With the Ankarsrum, remove the dough hook and scraper first, this makes it much easier to lift the dough and bowl out.
 Cover and leave to rise for 90 minutes.

-Give the dough a stretch and fold on an oiled surface (I use an oiled tray, with a damp cloth folded and placed under it on the worksurface to stop it wobbling) then return the dough to the container leave the dough a further 70-90 minutes until almost doubled in volume.
+Give the dough a stretch and fold on an oiled surface (I use an oiled tray, with a damp cloth folded underneath on the work surface to stop it wobbling), then return the dough to the container.
+Leave to rise for a further 70–90 minutes, until almost doubled in volume.

-Get a baking tray and place a sheet of non-stick paper on it that covers the surface edge-to-edge.
-Lightly oil the paper, and a few dabs of oil under the paper will stop it from moving.
-Stretch and fold the dough once more, as before, then place it in the centre of the paper.
-Cover and leave to rise for 20-60 minutes, then oil the top of the dough and dimple it outward to almost reach the edges of the trays.
+Line a baking tray with non-stick paper, ensuring it covers the surface edge-to-edge.
+Lightly oil the paper and add a few dabs of oil underneath to stop it moving.
+Stretch and fold the dough once more, as before, then place it in the centre of the tray.
+Cover and leave to rest for 20–60 minutes.